Legia Warsaw (basketball): Regaining its status in Poland

 In 2020–21 season for the first time since promoted back to the PLK, Legia finished the season with a positive record, winning 24 of 37 games and finishing fourth.
 That let the team to participate in FIBA Europe Cup.
 2021–22 season was successful both internationally and locally, reaching the FIBA Europe Cup quarterfinal and PLK final for the first time since 1969.
 The European run continued when Legia participated in 2022–23 Basketball Champions League and 2023–24 FIBA Europe Cup.

 In 2024 Legia won the Polish Basketball Cup for the first time in 44 years.

 After the end of the 2023–24 PLK season, in which they finished fifth, club started a rebuilding process.
 First step was to hire a new sports director in Aaron Cel.
 Later that summer it was announced that a new coach would take over the team as Legia signed a contract with Croatian specialist Ivica Skelin.
 Long-time captain of Legia, Dariusz Wyka, left the team.
 After not getting a place in any of the more prestigious European competitions, Legia joined up-and-coming ENBL.

-In February of 2025, Legia surprisingly changed coaches as Heiko Rannula was appointed the new head coach.
+In February 2025, Legia surprisingly changed coaches as Heiko Rannula was appointed the new head coach.
 He led the team to its first Polish Championship in 56 years.